walles/loadviz/README.md

 - Enable resizing the demo app.
 Resizing should scale the image so we can see it pixel by pixel.
 Nearest-neighbor scaling preferred.
 - Find a _good_ way of getting the demo image to update at 10 FPS
-- Figure out whether `cargo build` should be done in the `libloadviz` project instead.
-What we want is for the Rust build to run every time we press the Play button in Xcode, and for Xcode to understand whether either the bridging header or the static library have changed.

 ### Done